Setup an HTTPS-enabled web server with httpd

 Now check out your website!

 Everything should work as intended.
-You should have valid TLS, your standard HTTP request should forward to HTTPS, www
+You should have valid TLS, your standard HTTP request should forward to HTTPS, all www

 requests should forward to non-www